difference between tendon and ligament

 Finally, tendons and ligaments have different functions.
 Tendons transmit force from the muscle to the bone, allowing movement to occur.
 Ligaments provide stability to joints and prevent excessive movement, helping to maintain proper alignment.

-See also difference between single and twin pregnancy symptoms
+See also difference between common and preferred stock

 Conclusion